+The Negotiable Instruments Act of 1881 has been recently amended to deal with the issue of undue delay in final resolution of cheque dishonour cases.
+The amendments have strengthened the credibility of cheques and helped trade and commerce in general.
 The Negotiable Instruments Act of 1881 has been recently amended with a view to deal with the difficulty of undue delay in final resolution of cheque dishonour cases in order to provide relief to payees of dishonoured cheques and to discourage frivolous and unnecessary litigation which might economize and time.
 Further, the amendments have strengthened the credibility of cheques and helped trade and commerce generally by allowing lending institutions, including banks, to still extend financing to the productive sectors of the economy.

+One of the key amendments is the insertion of Section 143-A in the Act, which allows the court to order the drawer of the cheque to pay interim compensation to the complainant.
 The Amendment Bill inserts Section 143-A within the Act of 1881, making provision for the payment by the drawer of the dishonoured cheque to the payee thereof of interim compensation of an amount not exceeding 20% of the worth of the instrument during the pendency of proceedings for the offence of dishonour under Section 138 of the Act (a) in a summary trial or a summons case, where the drawer pleads not guilty to the accusation made in the complaint; and (b) in the other case, upon framing of charge.

 The said interim compensation got to be paid within a period of 60 days from the date on which the order thereto effect is formed.
 The interim compensation so recovered shall be deductible from the quantity of fine imposed under Section 138 by the Magistrate upon conviction of the drawer or any compensation directed to be paid under Section 357 of Code of Criminal Procedure, 1973.
 Section 138 of the Act of 1881 provides for imposition of a sentence of imprisonment not exceeding a period of two years or fine extending to twice the amount of the dishonoured cheque or even both.
 The said amount of interim compensation may also be recovered within the manner provided under Section 421 of Cr.
 P. C – by way of attachment and sale of any movable property of the drawer or a warrant to the Collector of the concerned district to recover an equivalent as arrears of land revenue from the movable or immovable property of the drawer.
 If the drawer of the cheque is acquitted, the Court shall direct the complainant to repay to the drawer the quantity of interim compensation, with interest at the bank rate as published by the Reserve Bank of India, prevalent at the start of the relevant year.

 Frequently Asked Questions in Cheque Bounce Cases